orcfax/docs/docs/project-catalyst/f12-economic-model.md

 signature/signatures as proof of general acceptance.
 This happens periodically - say once every 24 hours.

-The rewards are paid out from a 'treasury' and forfeit funds are paid to the treasury.
-The currency is a native asset.
+The rewards for good behaviour and service are paid out from a 'treasury' and forfeit funds are paid to the treasury.
+The currency will be a native asset.
 The project output should include the scripts governing these aspects of the treasury.
 Other funding of the treasury is beyond project scope.
 We will assume the treasury is sufficiently funded to meet the burden of conveying rewards.

-## Staking
+## Orcfax staking: rewarding good behaviour

 Orcfax is an aspiring decentralized Oracle service.
 To participate within the network, a participant must be in possession of two types of Cardano native
 assets:

-One Orcfax Validator License, one of 100 NFTs At least 500,000 \$FACT
+-   One Orcfax Validator License, one of 100 NFTs
+-   At least 500,000 \$FACT

 Participants are strongly discouraged from behaving badly through the use of slashing.
 A participant must first put 'at stake' some asset(s).
 If the